samlewin/PNN_dissipation/README.md

 ## Training

+Note that, due to large file sizes, training data is available upon request.
+However, testing data and a pre-trained model which can be used together to reproduce the figures in the paper are included.
 To train the PNN described in the paper, run the following command:

 ```train
 python3 train_model.py